 This is a bill proposed by Sen. Wiener which would intensify development, primarily near transit.
 It reduces parking requirements and permits heights that are greater than city zoning codes may allow.
-It will be reconsidered in 2020 as Wiener failed to get enough support during 2019.
+It was reconsidered briefly in 2020 as Wiener failed to get enough support during 2019 and is considered dead.
 The bill was attacked especially by smaller cities on the basis of lack of local control.

 Proposition 13 was an amendment to the California Constitution enacted in 1978 through an initiative process.
 It was declared constitutional by the U.S. Supreme Court in 1992.
 Prop.
 13 limits the property tax to an annual increase of assessed value to an inflation factor not to exceed 2% per year.
 It also reduced property taxes at the time by assessing property values at their 1975 value.
 It prohibits reassessment except for changes in ownership.
 Prop.
 13 was largely supported as a way not to price older Californians out of their homes through high taxes.
-Recently, there has been some support for a “split roll”, whereby commercial property would not be protected in the same way.
-The LWVC has joined this Make it Fair Coalition.
+In November 2020, there is a ballot proposition supported by LWVC calling for a “split roll”, whereby commercial property would not be protected in the same way.

 Unbundled parking is the practice of separating payment for rent of the apartment from the rent for a parking space.
 If the tenant opts not to drive, the tenant can save money by not paying the additional cost of the parking place.